Last updated on

 What to Pay Attention to When Choosing a Sworn Translator for German

 Things can get a little more complicated if you live in a country other than where your documents were obtained.
-Then you may want to ask the German authority requesting these documents whether they would accept a translator from the country of your current residence.
+Then you have to ask the German authority requesting these documents whether they would accept a translator from the country of your current residence.
 Moreover, sometimes a German authority may request a notarized translation.
 That is, the translator in a foreign country will have to sign their certified translation statement in the presence of a notary public (or, alternatively, a consular officer) who then adds their stamp/seal and signature to the translated document.
 This procedure of authenticating the translator’s signature adds an extra layer of security and is called notarization of a signature.
 To be on the safe side, ask the receiving German authority whether they will require a notarized translation.

 Summary of Tips on Translating Foreign Documents into German